LamotheOlivier/toulbar2/docs/source/examples/tuto_spp.rst

 Brief description
 =================

-Find a packing of squares of size 1×1, 2×2,..., NxN into a given container square SxS without overlaps.
-See a problem description in `CSPLib-009 <http://csplib.org/Problems/prob009>`_.
+We have N squares of respectives size 1×1, 2×2,..., NxN.
+We have to fit them without overlaps into a square of size SxS.

 Results up to N=56 are given `here <https://oeis.org/A005842>`_.

 Optimal solution for 15 squares packed into a 36x36 square (Fig. taken from Takehide Soh)